-To be able to predict $P_n$ and P travel times, the 3-D S-model CUB2.0 must be converted to a P-model.
+To be able to predict P_n and P travel times, the 3-D v_s model CUB2.0 must be converted to a v_p model.
 There are two general approaches to doing this.
-The first is to use "empirical scaling relations" that convert S-wave anomalies into P-wave anomalies.
-The most successful of these, map shear-speed perturbations, $\delta v_s$ , relative to a reference S-model, $v{s_0}$ , to compressional-velocity perturbations, $\delta v_p$ , relative to a reference P-model, $v{p_0}$ , where $d \ln v_p/d \ln v_s$ is then taken to be an empirically constrained constant that may be a function of depth, but is usually depth invariant.
-The second approach is to use a "theoretical conversion" based on laboratory measurements of thermoelastic properties of mantle minerals and on models of the average mineralogical composition of the mantle.
-The $v_p$ model that results from CUB2.0 $v_s$ by the theoretical conversion will be referred to here as CUB2.0\TH and the $v_p$ model derived from the empirical scaling relation $(d \ln v_s/d \ln v_p = 1.9)$ in which the 1-D reference model is AK135 will be called CUB2.0\EMP.
-We convert only isotropic $v_s$ to $v_p$ .
-In the radially anisotropic part of CUB2.0 we, therefore, use $(v{sv} + v{sh})/2$ .
+The first is to use "empirical scaling relations" that convert v_s anomalies into v_p anomalies.
+The most successful of these map shear-speed perturbations, δv_s , relative to a reference S-model, v{s_0} , to compressionalvelocity perturbations, δv_p , relative to a reference P-model, v{p_0} , where $d \ln v_p/d \ln v_s$ is then taken to be an empirically constrained constant that may be a function of depth, but is usually depth invariant.
+The second approach is to use a "thermoelastic conversion" based on laboratory measurements of thermoelastic properties of mantle minerals and on models of the average mineralogical composition of the mantle.
+The v_p model that results from CUB2.0 v_s by the thermoelastic conversion will be referred to here as CUB2.0_TH and the v_p model derived from the empirical scaling relation $(d \ln v_s/d \ln v_p = 1.9)$ in which the 1-D reference model is AK135 will be called CUB2.0_EMP.
+We convert only isotropic v_s to v_p .
+In the radially anisotropic part of CUB2.0 we, therefore, use $v_s = (v{sv} + v{sh})/2$.

-We prefer the theoretical conversion from $v_s$ to $v_p$ for two reasons.
-First, as we will show below, the theoretical conversion appears to work somewhat better in that the regional P and $P_n$ empirical phase path anomalies are fit better by travel times predicted by CUB2.0\TH than by CUB2.0\EMP.
-Second, the theoretical conversion leads naturally to future improvement.
+We prefer the thermoelastic conversion from v_s to v_p for two reasons.
+First, as we will show below, the thermoelastic conversion appears to work somewhat better in that the regional P and P_n empirical phase path anomalies are fit better by travel times predicted by CUB2.0_TH than by CUB2.0_EMP.
+Second, the thermoelastic conversion leads naturally to future improvement.
 It can be regionally tuned in a physically meaningful way by modifying the mineralogical composition and temperatures within the anelastic model, and it can be updated as better mineralogical data become available.